Hannahdlewis/Code-Quiz/README.md

-Description
+## Description
+Javascript (JS) timed quiz is a web applicatin, that was created from scratch.
+This is a timed quiz web application, that stores high scores so that a user can gauge thier progress compared to thier peers.

-Usage
+## Usage

-Installation
+## Installation

 No installation is needed for this web application.

-Access to web application
+## Access to web application

 Please see below listed link for access to this web application.

-Contributing
+## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

-Support
+## Support

 If you have any questions, or would like to collaborate on a project, please feel free to email me directly at hannahdlewis07@gmail.com